 At SMH, our 20-bed rehabilitation unit is comprised of single and double rooms, and updated therapeutic facilities and equipment for both adult and pediatric patients.
 Our facility is the only CARF (Commission on Accreditation of Rehabilitation Facilities)-accredited Spinal Cord System of Care in the upstate New York region.

 PM&R residents spend the majority of their time at SMH and its outpatient locations – including Clinton Crossings, a state-of-the-art outpatient setting offering on-site diagnostic imaging, including X-rays, CT scans, and MRIs.
-Additionally, residents participate in rotations at the St. Mary's Hospital Rehabilitation Center, located within easy driving distance.
+Additionally, residents participate in rotations at the Golisano Restorative Neurology & Rehabilitation Center Unity Hospital, located within easy driving distance.

-At Strong Memorial Hospital and at St. Mary's Hospital, patient demographics and outcomes, as well as medical records, are electronic.
+At Strong Memorial Hospital and at Unity Hospital, patient demographics and outcomes, as well as medical records, are electronic.
 This information can be accessed via any terminal on the network and from the outpatient comprehensive Rehabilitation Center at Clinton Crossings.